jameslamb/conference-notes/ODSC/odsc-west-2016.md

 - speaker: Stu Bailey
 - firm: Open Dta Group
-- lots of focus in reasearch on finding/designing better analytics
+- lots of focus in research on finding/designing better analytics
 	- but this doesn't move much the actual value to the organizaiton
-	- but if you can't get it into produciton, does it really matter?
+	- but if you can't get it into production, does it really matter?
 - you need to start measuring deployment metrics
 - ODG experience:
 	- most companies don't have people institutionalized analytic ops
 	- you usually find a few people w/ good people skills who just make the deployment happen
-	- "Anaytics Ops"
+	- "Analytics Ops"
 - four challengins in analytics deployment:
 	- IT needs to manually recode models
 	- compmlex models are hard to deploy